-Three Best Koa Body Dreadnought Acoustic Guitars For Serious Amateurs and Professionals
+Top 5 Best Koa Body Dreadnought Acoustic Guitars for Serious Amateurs or Professionals

-As time has gone on and the original sorts of tonewoods have become increasingly rare, a rather fine and wonderful thing has happened, luthiers and consumers of fine acoustic guitars have both had to try new things, and they've both discovered that new tonewoods are very often not only good, but fantastic.
+As time has gone on, and the original sorts of tone woods used for upscale acoustic guitars have become increasingly rare, a rather fine and wonderful thing has happened; luthiers and consumers of fine acoustic guitars have both had to try new things, and they've both discovered that new tone woods are very often not only good, but fantastic.

-In this article we will explore three of the best Koa bodied dreadnought acoustic guitars, and these guitars will not necessarily be inexpensive at all, but rather, they'll be the kind of guitars a very serious amateur or professional would use to make music for a lifetime.
-I always talk about models I am either specifically familiar with, or models from manufacturers I am familiar with, and therefore trust their craftsmanship despite me not having had the opportunity to spend time playing the specific model in question.
+In this article we will explore five of the best Koa bodied dreadnought acoustic guitars, and these guitars will not necessarily be inexpensive at all, but rather, they'll be the kind of guitars a very serious amateur or professional would use to make music for a lifetime.
+At this time the use of solid koa wood is mostly restricted to very expensive guitars, and these are certainly so.

 Behold The Beauty Of Koa Wood On A Martin D 42K

-Of course C.F.
-Martin & Company is forever at the fore of the acoustic guitar manufacturing game, and not just in the USA, but indeed, globally.
-Nobody truly has ever achieved the respect and production Martin guitars have, and Martin is forever at or near the front of the pack when new innovations, new woods, and new designs are being uses as well.
+C.F.
+Martin & Company is forever at the fore of the acoustic guitar manufacturing game in the USA, but indeed their products are desired globally.
+Nobody truly has ever achieved the respect Martin guitars have, and Martin is forever at or near the front of the pack when new innovations, new woods, and new designs.

-Now there is nothing really new about the Martin D-42 design at all, but the "K" at the end of the model D-42K indicates that solid Koa is used as the wood of the body, the back and the sides of this otherwise upscale D-28 style dreadnought.
+There is nothing new about the Martin D-42 design at all, but the K at the end of the model D-42K indicates solid Koa is used as the wood of the body, and the back and the sides of this otherwise upscale D-28 style dreadnought.
 If one were to beg the question, what is a Martin D-42, exactly?
 Then the answer would be, It's the second most expensive standard production model Martin dreadnought, but it is offered in with many different options.